deejaygraham/makers-n-creators/index.md

 ## Makers & Creators

-5 days to write code, play with hardware, build games with the BBC micro:bit and the Raspberry Pi using Python.
+5 days to write code, play with hardware, build games using Python with the BBC micro:bit and the Raspberry Pi.

 ### Agenda